 With the approval of the major advisor, a limited number of courses in fine arts may be counted toward the fulfillment of the distribution requirements.
 Likewise, a limited number of courses with significant curricular investment in visual and material culture may be counted toward the major requirements, including courses in ancient art offered by the Classical and Near Eastern Archaeology department, in the study of art institutions through the Museum Studies Program, or in architecture by the Growth and Structure of Cities department.
 Courses in art history taken abroad or at another institution in the United States may also be counted if approved by the major advisor.
 Generally, no more than two courses based outside of the department of History of Art may be counted toward the major requirements; the remainder of a student's courses in the major should be completed with members of the core faculty in History of Art.

 A senior thesis, based on independent research and using scholarly methods of historical and/or critical interpretation must be submitted at the end of the spring semester.
 Generally 25-40 pages in length, the senior thesis represents the culmination of the departmental experience.

-Seniors whose work is outstanding (with a 3.7 GPA in the major at the beginning of the second semester senior year) will be invited to submit an honors thesis.
+Seniors whose work is outstanding (with a 3.7 GPA in the major at the beginning of the second semester senior year) will be invited to undertake an honors thesis.
 Consideration for honors is by invitation only.
 At the end of the spring semester, if the submitted thesis fulfills expectations, the honors candidate will be invited to discuss the thesis with faculty members in a one-half hour oral examination.

 A minor in history of art requires six units: one or two 100-level courses and four or five courses at the 200 or 300 level.
 The student's minor program is decided in consultation with the department undergraduate advisor.